Websites

 rupay★★★★3 weeks ago

 Row level security is the correct model and everyone still writing auth middleware in 2026 is doing it wrong, the policy lives with the schema, period.
-I wrote forty policies for my last project and locked myself out of my own admin dashboard for a day.
-The model is still correct.
+Write your policies before your tables exist and test them like code, not as an afterthought on ship day.
+The article undersells how good the local CLI workflow for this is.

 goodygood_274★★★★★Oct 2024